mpetkov/ng2-finance/README.md

 * Stock data refreshes every 15 seconds in the background.
 * Settings are saved to local storage.
 * Fully responsive.
+* Continuous integration and code coverage with Travis CI and Coveralls.

+# Todo List

+- [ ] 100% code coverage
+- [ ] Convert to React
+- [ ] Add advanced chart options
+- [ ] Add a way to view more info about a stock
+- [ ] Create a markets overview page that displays movers, gainers, loser, etc

 # Quick Start